tomcoso/calculator/README.md

 ### Planning process

 I came up with the idea of using an object to store the operands and the current operator.
-Once a second operator is chosen it would then solve the expression and assign the result as the first operand and the second operator as the current operator, awaiting for a second operand (unless the seocnd operator was an equal sign):
+Once a second operator is chosen it would then solve the expression and assign the result as the first operand and the second operator as the current operator, awaiting for a second operand (unless the second operator was an equal sign):

     current = {
       firstOperand = '5' ,